-A successful Complete Streets policy recognizes that all transportation improvements provide a valuable opportunity to change the way roads are designed.
-As such, strong policies recognize that, while the ideal time to apply a Complete Streets approach is when a new road is built, improvements to the road network should also occur during routine retrofitting or maintenance operations when possible.
+A successful Complete Streets policy recognizes that all transportation improvements provide a valuable opportunity to change the way streets are designed.
+While the ideal time to apply a Complete Streets approach is when a new street is built, improvements to the road network should also occur during routine retrofitting or maintenance operations.

 Official Plan of the City of Kitchener – Section 13.C.1.1.
 Active Transportation Policies